bibichannel/terraform-aws-continuous-docker-deployment-to-aws-fargate/README.md

 ### Prerequisites
 Before we dive into the details of the deployment pipeline, make sure you have the following prerequisites in place:

-- **AWS account**: With permissions to create resources specified in the code.
+- **AWS account**
 - **Fork GitHub Repo**: Fork and clone your own [bibichannel/terraform-aws-continuous-docker-deployment-to-aws-fargate](https://github.com/bibichannel/terraform-aws-continuous-docker-deployment-to-aws-fargate) GitHub repository.
-- **GitHub Token**: Create an token in GitHub and provide access to the repo scopes.
+- Create StarConnection from aws console: [link](https://us-east-1.console.aws.amazon.com/codesuite/settings/connections)
 - **Terraform**: Installed on your local machine.
-- **Docker**: Installed on your local machine.

 ### Implementation